GUIDANCE : Tryouts & Competitive Clubs

 SFYS Recommendations: Factors to consider for Competitive Players

 Each year we’re asked for information and guidance regarding tryouts, especially as the number of Clubs and options continue to grow.
-One recurring question from parents is “...when is the right time to consider a move to travel?”
+One recurring question from parents is “...when is the right time to consider a move from rec to competitive?”

 Crucially, it's important to focus on your player's needs, not some elusive "should" out there.
 Players who love the game that are in a good environment where they are challenged but still having fun will keep playing and keep getting better.
 Over time, it often makes sense to move between teams/clubs to accommodate that growth - but there is no set path or timeline for this transition.